-Years ago (a few too many now!)
-I did a degree in geography.
-It was one of the things which started off my love of travel – the field trip to Thailand definitely helped – and it was also the first time I’d heard about sustainable tourism.
-This is the idea that visitors should have as low an impact on a destination as possible, so that in the long term it benefits local people as much as the visitors who get to experience these amazing places around the world.
+Over 20 years ago, I did a degree in geography.
+It was one of the things which started off my love of travel and was also the first time I’d heard about sustainable tourism – the idea that visitors should have as low an impact on a destination as possible, so that in the long term tourism benefits local people as well as the visitors who get to experience amazing places around the world.
+There were a few basic tips – stay in locally-owned hotels rather than big international chains, buy local produce, offset your carbon emissions.
 Sounds simple doesn’t it?
-There were a few basic tips – stay in locally-owned hotels rather than big international chains, buy local produce, offset your carbon emissions when you fly.

 It’s easy to be sniffy about having to dodge hoards of ‘tourists’ or never being able to get a photo without wading through a sea of selfie sticks.
 But every one of us has an impact on the places we visit, whether you’re a digital nomad or on a week’s package holiday.
-Each of those individuals wanting to go and tick somewhere off their wishlist adds up to make a whole lot of people.
-And travel bloggers have an extra level of responsibility.
-Whether we have a hundred readers or a million, the things we post can help shape where people go.
-I loved the Cinque Terre and know a lot of readers want to go there so of course I wanted to post about it.
-But I know that I’m contributing to the problem – the more publicity the more visitors.
+Each of those individuals wanting to go and tick somewhere off their wishlist adds up to a whole lot of people.

 Think about your choice of destination

-The old advice to spend locally still stands, so that as much money as possible goes into the local economy.
+The old advice to spend locally still stands, so as much money as possible goes into the local economy.
 In places like the Caribbean, on average only 20 cents of each dollar that visitors spend actually stays in the country.
-If you’re visiting on a cruise ship or staying in an all-inclusive resort, chances are not much of the money you spend will reach local people.
+If you’re visiting on a cruise or staying in an all-inclusive resort, chances are not much of the money you spend will reach local people.
 Instead try to use locally-owned businesses, whether that’s accommodation, restaurants or tours.
-AirBnB’s a difficult one – on one hand it’s a way to rent directly from local people.
-But in some cities whole areas have been bought up to rent to tourists and local residents can’t afford to live there now – there have been protests about it in San Sebastián and Barcelona recently.
-If I use AirBnB I try to rent from individual owners rather than companies with multiple properties.

 Minimise your environmental impact

-I much prefer train travel so don’t need an excuse to ditch the plane if I can, but if you can’t then you can pay a bit extra to offset the carbon that’s produced by your flight.
+Flights are a major contributor to climate change.
+I much prefer train travel so don’t need an excuse to ditch the plane, but if you can’t then you can pay a bit extra to offset the carbon emissions produced by your flight.
 Travel by public transport rather than renting a car if possible.
 And think about the things you buy when you’re in a destination too – in places like the Seychelles imported food might have been flown in from halfway around the world.
-A lot of destinations and companies are becoming more aware about animal cruelty now.
-Elephant rides in Thailand were something everyone seemed to do when I first went out there but I’d never do it now.
-Same with tiger temples or dolphin shows – World Animal Protection has a list of the animal activities to definitely avoid.

 Be aware of cultural differences